-Find out how teaching and learning will be delivered at the Orange setting, how changes to course delivery will be communicated, what happens if you can't or don't want to come to campus, and how research activities are taking place.
+Find out how teaching and learning will be delivered, how changes to course delivery will be communicated, what happens if you can't or don't want to come to campus, and how research activities are taking place.

-Our campuses remain open, with increased public health measures in place.
+Our campuses remain open, with required public health measures in place.

 Delivery arrangements for each course, including any changes that are necessary, for example due to staff illness or isolation requirements, will be communicated to students via Canvas and your timetable.